 The impact of Internet of Things (IoT) and Industrial Internet of Things (IIoT)

-For manufacturing, the production equipment are also smart devices, with a lot of data involved and this can only be sustainably maintained and governed by a master data approach.
-This realm is sometimes called Industrial Internet of Things (IIoT) which is a facet of Industry 4.0.
+The equipment data can only be sustainably maintained and governed by a manufacturing master data approach.
+This realm is called the Industrial Internet of Things (IIoT), a facet of Industry 4.0.

 Balancing Global and Local

-In manufacturing, you can only centralize master data management to a certain degree.
-There are manufacturing and adjacent processes that are best kept localized due to essential variances in product characteristics, geographic differences and other specializations in line of work.
+Master data management in manufacturing can only be centralized to a certain degree.
+Whereas a global approach ensures unified processes and consistency across multiple locations and business units, solely focusing on a global perspective may overlook local operations’ unique nuances and specific requirements.
+Thus, some manufacturing and adjacent processes are best kept localized due to essential variances in product characteristics, geographic differences, regional regulations, and other specializations in the line of work.

 Mix of implementation styles

-For the same reasons, you will not be able to follow a full-blown centralized Master Data Management implementation style.
-You will need to go for a consolidated Master Data Management style, but not necessarily for all data domains and subdomains.
-You can mix these two styles in what can be seen as a co-existing Master Data Management style.
+For the same reasons as above, you will not be able to follow a full-blown centralized manufacturing master data management implementation style.
+You’ll need to also go for a consolidated MDM style, but not necessarily for all data domains and subdomains.
+You can mix these two styles in what can be seen as a co-existing master data management style.

 Direct and indirect customers